 English will be the primary language spoken during our G’WA.
 However, my partner Julie is fluent in Spanish, French, and Arabic, while I’m fluent in French and German.
 French is widely spoken throughout the country.
 But in the remote areas (where we will be!), the language of choice to communicate with the locals is Berber.
 We will equip you with the basics in advance by way of a “cheat sheet”.
 Some of your most magical moments will be spent in the Mess Tent, kibitzing with the young Muleteers and our cook.
 We encourage you to try out strange-sounding words and bring your sense of humour!

 My vision for these Global Walking Adventures (G’WAs) was not to attract elite athletes or hard-core adventure types.
 If you’re looking for something like that, we are not the company for you.
 The vision for She Walks the Walk is to design and lead a pilgrimage-type adventure that stirs the senses, awakens the dormant spirit and challenges your body in a reasonable way.
 Are you comfortable walking for 4-6 hours per day over varying terrain?
-Or is your lifestyle currently sedentary?
-There is no question that some level of cardiovascular fitness will enhance your comfort during the G’WA experience.
+Some level of cardiovascular fitness will enhance your comfort during the G’WA experience.
 Prior trekking/mountaineering experience is unnecessary.
 The ascent of M’Goun is not technical, though you should expect some steep sections along rocky terrain.
 Bottom line: we would not want you to deny yourself this incredible inner/outer journey just because you think you’re out of shape.
 We will provide you with a suggested Preparation Guide in advance, so that you can arrive with a sense of confidence.
 And, you can always Contact Me with any questions you have.

-Our clients are women typically between the ages of 35-55.
-They are likely mid-career, and often, are facing a crossroads of wanting significant change in their lives.
+Our clients are women typically between the ages of 35-65.
+They could be mid-career, post-career or facing a crossroads of wanting significant change in their lives.
 They may not have ever been to altitude before.
 But they love the outdoors and have a spirited outlook on life they’d like to invigorate.

 Our G’WAs are for you if you are adventurous, open-minded, flexible, interested in connection and community, able to tolerate some degree of “roughing it” with ample opportunities to enjoy boutique cultural luxury along the way.